NexusBot-official/Nexus/TRADEMARKS.md

 ### Protected Branding

 - The nexus logo and visual designs
-- The tagline "Beyond Wick.
+- The tagline "Beyond the leading competitor.
 Free.
 Open Source.
 Powerful."
 - The official website design and layout
 - Official documentation structure and branding